Lingayen: Allied invasion and liberation

-On January 9, 1945, Lingayen was where the Allied armies landed during the Invasion of Lingayen Gulf after the guerrillas have informed MacArthur that the Japanese had only a small presence in the area, giving the impression of being a safe place for the American incoming landing.
+The most significant wartime event associated with Lingayen occurred in January 1945, during the Invasion of Lingayen Gulf, a major phase of the Luzon Campaign.
+From 3 to 13 January 1945, Allied naval forces carried out extensive bombardments in preparation for amphibious landings by the United States Sixth Army.
+This operation has been carried out as the guerrillas have informed MacArthur that the Japanese had only a small presence in the area, giving the impression of being a safe place for the American incoming landing.
 Its long beach served as runway for several attack planes.